-Now, taxpayers will want to file a 2021 Return not only to claim missing payments, but to update their information with the IRS because the stimulus payments are based on a few pieces of information.
+Additionally, taxpayers will want to file a 2021 Return not only to claim missing payments for Stimulus 3 only, but to update their information with the IRS because the stimulus payments are based on a few pieces of information.
 You want the IRS to know your income as there is a certain threshold your Adjusted Gross Income (AGI) has to fall within.
-To see this amount, view the linked stimulus pages as the amount has been adjusted for the third payment.
+To see this amount, view the linked stimulus pages as the amount was adjusted for the third payment.

 Review the most recent news regarding stimulus packages, unemployment changes, and the Child Tax Credit.
-If or when the next stimulus package is furthered into law, this page will have those updates.
+If the next stimulus package is furthered into law, this page will have those updates.

 2021 Stimulus or American Families Plan, American Jobs Plan

 What else was part of the proposed bill by President Biden and the democrats?
 Below, find key points that were part of the proposal.
 It is important to know that these were drafts and ideas which were not written into law.